typeddjango/django-stubs/README.md

 - [`pytest-mypy-plugins`](https://github.com/typeddjango/pytest-mypy-plugins) - `pytest` plugin that we use for testing `mypy` stubs and plugins.
 - [`wemake-django-template`](https://github.com/wemake-services/wemake-django-template) - Create new typed Django projects in seconds.

-## To get help

-We have Gitter here: <https://gitter.im/mypy-django/Lobby>
-If you think you have more generic typing issue, please refer to <https://github.com/python/mypy> and their Gitter.

 ## Contributing

 This project is open source and community driven.
 As such we encourage contributions big and small.
 You can contribute by doing any of the following: